ubuntudroid/demand/README.md

 recursively in its parent directories.
 For compatibility reasons if no `.dman` file is found a `README.md` file is looked up in the same manner.

+## Installation instructions

+Currently the above mentioned `dman` tool is implemented as an alias which you can add to your `.zshrc` or `.bashrc` file or similar.

+So just copy the contents of the `alias` file to your shell configuration file and start adding `.dman` files to your directories.
+You can then call `dman` in the directory or one of its (recursive) child directories to display the content of the `.dman` file.
+As mentioned before this also works for `README.md` files in case there is no `.dman` file available.

 ## Example usage

 The idea was born during preparation of a reveal.js presentation.
 I'm doing this kind of presentations roughly every three